QuiteAFancyEmerald/Holy-Unblocker/README.md

 - `a.html` : Alloy Proxy page, configured as recommended with Alloy Proxy.
 - `b.html` : Links to a subdomain for Node Unblocker.
 I left it in just in case you would like to setup the site differently.
 - `p.html` : Links to a subdomain for Powermouse.
 I left it in just in case you would like to setup the site differently.
+- `g.html` : Games page, help from Oly and @kingalu.
-- `g.html` : Games page, credits given to OlyB and Titanium Network for its assets.
+- `gold.html` : Games page, credits given to OlyB and Titanium Network for its assets.
 - `i.html` : Information regarding Settings Menu page.
 Added this in for standard users.
 - `t.html` : Terms of Services, AUP and Privacy Policy page.
 - `k.html` : An iframe version of Krunker.
 Can be removed if not needed.